Liberation of Paris: Background

-General strike (15–19 August 1944)
+Preceding events (15–19 August 1944)

 On 15 August, in the northeastern suburb of Pantin, 1,654 men (among them 168 captured Allied airmen), and 546 women, all political prisoners, were sent to the concentration camps of Buchenwald (men) and Ravensbrück (women), on what was to be the last convoy to Germany.
 Pantin had been the area of Paris from which the Germans had entered the capital in June 1940.

-That same day, employees of the Paris Métro, the Gendarmerie, and Police went on strike; postal workers followed the next day.
-They were soon joined by workers across the city, causing a general strike to break out on 18 August.
+The same day, employees of the Paris Métro, the Gendarmerie and Police went on strike; postal workers followed the next day.
+They were soon joined by workers across the city, which caused a general strike to break out on 18 August.

-On 16 August, 35 young FFI members were betrayed by Capitaine Serge, a double agent of the Gestapo.
+On 16 August, 35 young FFI members were betrayed by an agent of the Gestapo.
 They had gone to a secret meeting near the Grande Cascade in the Bois de Boulogne and were gunned down there.

 On 17 August, concerned that the Germans were placing explosives at strategic points around the city, Pierre Taittinger, the chairman of the municipal council, met Dietrich von Choltitz, the military governor of Paris.
-When Choltitz told them that he intended to slow the Allied advance as much as possible, Taittinger and Swedish consul Raoul Nordling attempted to persuade Choltitz not to destroy Paris.
+When Choltitz told them that he intended to slow the Allied advance as much as possible, Taittinger and Swedish Consul Raoul Nordling attempted to persuade Choltitz not to destroy Paris.